The Indiana Uplands has been awarded $30 million of $500 million dedicated READI funds to support regional development! Read the announcement.

 |September 2021: PLAN DEVELOPMENT||ROI, TEConomy, and the regional steering committee collaborate to synthesize data, evaluate regional trends and metrics, and define a vision of continued growth for the Indiana Uplands.
 Guided by this vision and the refinement of projects and programs, ROI and its project team develop a formal READI plan and update the region’s Strategic Plan for Economic Prosperity in the Indiana Uplands.|

 |Fall 2021 – 2040: READI & BEYOND||Moving forward, ROI will continue to coordinate regional development efforts along with key partner organizations, anchor institutions, and local governments.|

-In fall 2021, ROI, Radius Indiana, and the Indiana University Center for Rural Engagement will conduct a second listening tour in each of the 11 counties.
-We will invite participants from the June 2021 listening tour, provide updates on the region, its vision, its updated strategic plan, its participation in READI, and gather follow-up information from community stakeholders on how best to implement projects and programs for optimal results.
+ROI, Radius Indiana, and the Indiana University Center for Rural Engagement will conduct a series of meetings.
+We will invite participants from the June 2021 listening tour, provide updates on the region, its vision, its updated strategic plan, participation in READI, and gather follow-up information from community stakeholders on how best to implement projects and programs for optimal results.
 The steering committee will also continue in its oversight role, evaluating funding requests and providing recommendations on future catalyzing programs and projects that have the potential to enhance the region further and grow population both in the near and long term.